akarve/bipsea/README.md

 ## `bipsea validate`

 BIP-39 mnemonics come from localized wordlists, have 12-24 words, and include a checksum.
-`validate` checks the integrity of a seed phrase, normalizes the input (NFKD), then echoes the result so that you can pipe it to `bipsea xprv`.
+`validate` checks the integrity of a mnemonic phrase, normalizes the input (NFKD), then echoes the result so that you can pipe it to `bipsea xprv`.

 ```sh